 Pricing: Custom pricing is available if you request a quote.

-HubSpot Service Hub is a component of the broader HubSpot platform, which covers marketing, sales, and a CMS.
-Its self-service lineup includes a knowledge base, customer portal, and automated chatbots.
-The biggest appeal is its perfect integration with HubSpot’s free CRM.
-If your business already uses HubSpot for marketing and sales, it’s a logical choice because it gives you a complete picture of every customer.
+HubSpot Service Hub is a powerful component of the broader HubSpot platform, which seamlessly connects marketing, sales, and content management.
+Its self-service lineup includes a professional knowledge base, a secure customer portal, and automated chatbots.
+The biggest appeal is its world-class integration with HubSpot's free CRM.
+For businesses already utilizing HubSpot for their operations, it's an ideal choice because it provides a complete, unified picture of every customer interaction.

 Pros:

-• Flawless integration with the HubSpot CRM and other Hubs.
+- Flawless integration with the HubSpot CRM and other Hubs for a 360-degree customer view.

 Cons: